xbeat/Machine-Learning/README.md

 Comparing Strings in Python: Identity vs. Equality

 When comparing strings in Python, it's crucial to understand the difference between identity and equality.
 Using the 'is' operator for string comparisons can lead to unexpected results.

+## Optimizers and Gradient Descent Challenges in Deep Learning

+Introduction to Optimizers in Deep Learning

+Optimizers are algorithms used to adjust the parameters of neural networks during training.
+They aim to minimize the loss function and improve the model's performance.
+Let's start with a simple example of how an optimizer works:

 ## Compact Lie Groups with Python